AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 # Virtual report suites, data views, AEP sandboxes and the Analytics Source Connector

-Adobe Analytics, CJA and AEP provide a variety of means to create virtual reporting and sandbox environments.
+Adobe Analytics, CJA and AEP provide a variety of means to create virtual reporting environments and sandbox environments.
 It is useful to understand the similarities and differences between the following and how they relate to the [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en):

 * Virtual Report Suites in Adobe Analytics
 * Data views in CJA